-The mask will enable you to breathe and see normally but it can feel claustrophobic.
-You only need to wear it for a few minutes at a time.
-If you are having whole brain radiotherapy (for secondary brain tumours) you may not need a mask.
+The mask will enable you to breathe and see normally, but it can feel claustrophobic.
+You will need to wear it for the whole appointment time.
+If you are having whole-brain radiotherapy (for secondary brain tumours), most centres will make a mask.